-B. Promotion Application format
+B. Tenure Application format

-1. It is the responsibility of the applicant to submit the application for promotion in the standard application format.
-Applications for promotion not following the standard format and/or missing required materials may be disqualified.
+1. It is the responsibility of the applicant to submit the application for tenure or tenure and promotion in the standard application format.
+Applications for tenure or tenure and promotion not following the standard format and/or missing required materials may be disqualified.
 Files will not be disqualified and candidates will not be penalized if his/her peers did not conduct the required classroom observations or student evaluations if those missing items were beyond his/her control.
 In the event that any party in the evaluation processes believes that the applicant has not followed the standard format or is missing required information, they will inform the applicant, the President or his/her designee and the local APSCUF President.
 The President or his/her designee will consult with the applicant and the APSCUF President to consider the appropriate course of action.
 When feasible, the applicant will be provided with the opportunity to correct the application.
-If the application is incomplete and it is not correctable, the President or his/her designee in consultation with the APSCUF President will determine whether the application will continue to be reviewed or whether it will be
+If the application is incomplete and it is not correctable, the President or his/her designee in consultation with the APSCUF President will determine whether the application will continue to be reviewed or whether it will be disqualified.
+If an error was made by the department committee, department chairperson, or the dean/appropriate manager that resulted in missing materials or untimely annual evaluations, tenure applications will not be disqualified.
+This process should be completed within 14 days of notification of the President or his/her designee.

-- disqualified.
-This process should be completed within 14 days of notification of the President or his/her designee. - 2.
-The application will consist of four copies of the application dossier (labeled A, B, C, and D) and one copy of the supplemental binder containing supporting materials.
-Only material relevant to the promotion process as defined in Section III.
+- 2. The application will consist of four copies of the application dossier (labeled A, B, C, and D) and one copy of the supplemental binder containing supporting materials.
+Only material relevant to the tenure and promotion process as defined in Section III.
 B. 6. may be included in the application dossier.
 Additional materials that the candidate deems relevant may only be included in the supplemental binder.
 Every effort should be made to reduce to the volume of material submitted (e.g. photocopy journal articles and include in the supporting materials binder rather than submitting the entire journal). - 3.
 In preparing the application, the candidate will develop a clear narrative summary of accomplishments in each of the three categories of evaluation.
 Concise narratives are especially valuable.
 Accomplishments achieved during the probationary period or since the last promotion will be weighted more heavily.
 When referencing scholarly activities, distinction should be made between original work, citations of applicant's work, editorials, and reviews.
 When referring to committee service, a list of committee assignments, period of service, and a clear description of the specific contributions to the committee should be provided. - 4.
 Supporting material should be referenced in the appropriate section of the application dossier. - 5.
-The application dossier will be submitted in a binder with index tabs separating the sections. - 6.
-Table of Contents for standard application format:
+The application dossier will be submitted in a binder with index tabs separating the sections.

+6. Table of Contents for standard application format:

-The application dossier for promotion contains the items below in the order listed.
-The candidate should submit all versions or examples of the items from the period covered (i.e. probationary period for tenure applications and since the last promotion for promotion applications)
+The application dossier for tenure or joint tenure/promotion contains the items below in the order listed.
+The candidate should submit all versions or examples of the items from the probationary period.